State Facts About Abortion: Rhode Island

 - The parent of a minor must consent before an abortion is provided.

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

-- An abortion may be performed at 24 or more weeks after the woman’s last menstrual period only if the woman’s life is endangered.
+- An abortion may be performed at or after viability only if the patient's life or health is endangered.

 - The state requires abortion clinics to meet unnecessary and burdensome standards related to their physical plant, equipment and staffing.

 1. Jones RK, Witwer E and Jerman J, Abortion Incidence and Service Availability in the United States, 2017, New York: Guttmacher Institute, 2019.